-What are WordPress your most important tips and Pluginrecommendations?
+What are your most important tips and Plugin recommendations for WordPress ?

-Advanced Custom Fields Pro is that plugin without me WordPress not using.
+Advanced Custom Fields Pro is the Plugin without which I would not use WordPress .
 It allows individual input masks in no time and is well documented.
-If it has to be multilingual, I have worked with Polylang good experience.
-When using the Bootstrap CSS framework I find Bootstrap Blocks as an extension for the Gutenberg-editor great.
+If it has to be multilingual, I have had good experience with Polylang.
+When using the Bootstrap CSS framework I find Bootstrap Blocks as an extension for the Gutenberg editor great.

-My tip: If it is foreseeable that a customer will have several similar sites ones created, then create one Themefor him - with the most important settings and the main CSS.
-At Child-Theme-level you can then customize and add to everything.
-For example, you can also use Github to deploy what Themesyou have changed.
-Another tip: For a project, the follow-up costs - in the form of updates - should be passed on to the customer communicate immediately.
+My tip: If it is foreseeable that a customer will have several similar sites created, then create a Theme for him - with the most important settings and the main CSS.
+On child-Theme-level you can then adjust and add everything.
+You can also use Github to deploy the Themes when changes are made.
+Another tip: In a project, you should communicate the follow-up costs - in the form of updates - to the customer right away.

 Advantages of WordPress and Typo3

-Where do you personally see the main advantages of WordPress ?
+Where do you personally see the most important advantages of WordPress ?

-WordPress has a low entry hurdle, because the demand on PHP is not high.
-There are excellent third-party plugins available if required.
-Nearly all the problems you have during development, someone else has had.
-In this respect the forum or stack overflow very often.
-The backend is gladly used by editors.
-If necessary, there are also educational films on Youtube for editorial use.
+WordPress has a low barrier to entry as the PHP requirement is not high.
+There are excellent third-party plugins if needed.
+Just about every problem you have during development someone else has already had.
+In this respect, the forum or Stack Overflow very often help.
+The backend is often used by editors.
+In case of need, there are also instructional videos for editorial handling on Youtube.

 And what are the advantages of TYPO3?

-The scalability and the demand on developers to work properly.
-Not to forget the native multilingualism and a granular rights management.
-As far as security is concerned, it is unlikely to be a worthwhile target for hackers due to its low penetration rate.
+The scalability and the requirement for developers to work properly.
+Not to mention the natively available multilingualism and granular rights management.
+On the subject of security, it should also not be a worthwhile target for hackers due to the low distribution.

 What should companies look for when choosing an agency for WordPress or TYPO3?
-How can the quality of an agency be assessed and tested in your opinion?
+In your opinion, how can you determine and check the quality of an agency?

-The age of the agency and the size of the team can be an indication of assured sustainable support.
-The price must be realistic in terms of the offer.
-If you take that cheapest offerthen you pay for it later.
-A transparent reference in the offer to support after the end of the project should be visible in the offer.
+The age of the agency and the size of the team can be an indication of secured sustainable support.
+From the offer, the price must be realistic.
+If you take the cheapest offer, you will pay more later.
+A transparent reference in the offer to the support after the end of the project should be apparent in the offer.

-This concerns issues such as support, response times or updates.
+This concerns points such as support, response times or updates.
 I would also look for current reference projects.
-Are they visually appealing and GDPR-compliant?
+Are they visually appealing and GDPR -compliant?
 In addition, you should check a few technical details, but not everyone can do that.

 With TYPO3 you usually do large projects with high technical demands.
 We want to do big, beautiful projects.
 But you don't find them every day.
 And that's how it came about that we added to our portfolio a few years WordPress ago.
 If you look at the market shares, you can hardly get around it.
 By the way, that's what most agencies do these days.

-Can you name us projects that could only be realized with WordPress TYPO3?
+Can you name projects that could only be realized with WordPress or TYPO3?

 Development for TYPO3 & WordPress

-Do you have developers who WordPress implement TYPO3?
-Or do you need a special expertise in each case?
+Do you have developers who implement WordPress and TYPO3?
+Or do you need special expertise in each case?

 We have two developers who do both.
-All others are specialized in one system.
-When it comes to the frontend, the switch is easier to implement than in backend development.
+All the others are specialized in one system.
+When it comes to the frontend, the switch is easier than with backend development.
 Of course, this also has to do with the order situation.
 But specialization is naturally more sensible.

 A few words about you and your agency?
 Are you still looking for developers?

-d-mind is located in the beautiful south of Stuttgart, we have been making websites since 1999.
-Currently we are 10 men and women in the team, with the focus on development.
-We often work in the background for other agencies.
+d-mind is located in the beautiful south of Stuttgart, we make websites since 1999.
+Currently we are 10 women and men in the team, with a focus on development.
+Often we also work in the background for other agencies.